 How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

-A Manifesto About Teaching Literature: If It Wasn’t the Most Important Subject In School, They Wouldn’t Be Willing To Kill Over It
+If It Wasn’t the Most Important Subject In School, They Wouldn’t Be Willing To Kill Over It

-Living Literature’s Guiding Light: Supreme Court Justice and Adult Musical Theater Nerd Ketanji Brown Jackson, Seen on the Right in Her Broadway One-Night Only Appearance in “& Juliet.”
+Living Literature’s Guiding Light: Supreme Court Justice and Musical Theater Nerd Ketanji Brown Jackson, Seen on the Right in Her Broadway One-Night Only Appearance in “& Juliet.”

 "Living Literature" is the culmination of my 25 years inside the high school classroom and the courtroom.
-As I've transitioned from teaching my own classes to training teachers on how to teach, I've thought a lot about why we read and teach literature.
+As I've transitioned from teaching my own classes to training teachers on how to teach, I've thought a lot about why we read and teach literature:

 Honestly, The Best to Ever Do The Job.
 We’ll Explain Why.